 School meals are provided by Oxfordshire County Council.
 We have a kitchen on site and our cook, Kirsty, cooks our meals each day.

 The latest school menu is below, and copies are also available from the office.
-As part of our ongoing actions to keep our community safe, a varied packed lunch menu is currently on offer as the children eat their lunch in their classrooms before going out for play.
+As part of our ongoing actions to keep our community safe, a varied packed lunch menu is currently on offer.
+Children eat their lunch in their classrooms, or outside in the nicer weather before going for play.

 All pupils in Key Stage 1 (Reception, Year 1 and Year 2) are entitled to receive a free school meal, through the Universal Infant Free School Meals scheme.

 For children in Year 3 upwards, lunch costs £2.30 and needs to be paid in advance either daily, weekly or termly.
 If you think you may be eligible for a Free School Meal, please let us know.